8 perfect parks for top dog days out at Essex Country Parks

 With meadows, beaches and seawall paths, Cudmore Grove Country Park in East Mersea is a unique destination for a traffic free dog walk.

-As a nature reserve of Special Scientific Interest, Cudmore Grove is a flat site with several miles of walking paths and aces of space that circle and cross the park.
+As a nature reserve of Special Scientific Interest, Cudmore Grove is a flat site with several miles of walking paths and acres of space that circle and cross the park.
 It’s perfect for pets and people to pootle around, whatever age you both might be.

-3. For easy woodland wanders and lakeside strolls: Have a day out in Danbury.
+3. For easy woodland wanders and lakeside strolls: Have a day out in Danbury

 Treat yourself and your dog to a day out in the historic Danbury Country Park.